somudatta06/radius/replit.md

 The backend is an Express.js application with TypeScript.
 It provides RESTful APIs for analysis, authentication, and history management.
 A service layer orchestrates web scraping (Cheerio), AI integration (OpenAI GPT), and market intelligence (Tracxn).
 Data is persistently stored in a PostgreSQL database using Drizzle ORM, including user data, sessions, domain history, and analysis results.
 Session-based authentication with `bcrypt` for password hashing and a custom `DatabaseSessionStore` ensures secure user management.

 ### AI Integration Architecture
+The system uses multiple AI services for comprehensive analysis:
-OpenAI's GPT-4o-mini is the primary AI service, used for brand extraction, competitor discovery (enriched by Tracxn API data), platform visibility analysis, dimension scoring, and recommendation generation.
-The system uses JSON mode with Zod schema validation for GPT responses to ensure structured and type-safe data output.
+*   **OpenAI GPT-4o-mini**: Primary AI service for brand extraction, competitor discovery, dimension scoring, and recommendation generation.
+Uses JSON mode with Zod schema validation for structured output.
+*   **Google Gemini (gemini-1.5-flash)**: **REAL VISIBILITY TESTING** - Actually queries Gemini with 5 industry-specific questions to test if the brand gets mentioned.
+This provides accurate, data-driven visibility scores based on real AI responses, not estimates.
+Requires `GOOGLE_API_KEY`.
+*   **Platform Visibility Analysis**: Gemini scores are based on real API testing, while ChatGPT, Claude, and Perplexity scores are estimated using GPT analysis of website content quality indicators.

 ### Authentication Architecture
 Session-based authentication is implemented with PostgreSQL-backed sessions. `bcrypt` handles password hashing, and `express-session` with a custom `DatabaseSessionStore` manages sessions, including HttpOnly cookies and hourly cleanup of expired sessions.
 Middleware (`requireAuth`, `optionalAuth`) controls access to protected routes and attaches user information to requests.